Claire Robyns

 Claire Robyns (born 1968, Port Elizabeth, South Africa) is an author of historical and contemporary romances.

-Robyns grew up in Pretoria, South Africa, and then moved to Cape Town.
-She now resides in Berkshire, England with her family.
+Robyns now resides in Berkshire, England with her family.
 Robyns has twin sons, born in Cape Town, South Africa.

 Her Scottish medieval romances are published by Carina Press, an imprint of Harlequin Enterprises.
 These include "Betrayed" and "The Devil of Jedburgh".

 Robyns has also written a steampunk adventure/romance series called "Dark Matters" set in Victorian England.

 Contemporary romance works include the "Corkscrew Bay" series and the "How to Love" series.